wudtichaikarun/kafka/readme.md

 - High performance(latency of less than 10ms) - real time
 - Used by the 2000+ firms, 35% of the fortune 500:

-  - aribnb
+  - Aribnb
-  - linkedIn
+  - LinkedIn
   - Uber
   - Netflix
-  - walmart
+  - Walmart

 > Use cases

 - Messaging system
 - Activity tracking